jeanmidevacc/jeanmidevacc.github.io/_posts/2019-03-23-dataiku_epc.md

 <img src="https://media.giphy.com/media/5QYlWs9chlKX0ZZZfq/giphy.gif" />
 </center>

-The building of this dashboard is much easier than a Tableau one (my opinion), but there is this drag and drop approach to build each graph.
+The building of this dashboard is much easier than a Tableau one (my opinion), but they are sharing this drag and drop approach to build each graph that is very useful.

-There is way to make analysis directly from the dataset with the lab tool where in house function can be used (to determine correlation for exemple) or used some script to analyse data , in this case i choose python to make some plot.
+There is way to make some analysis directly from the dataset with the lab tool where in house functions can be used (to determine correlation for example) or used some script to analyse data, in this case I choose python to make some plot with seaborn.

 <center>
 <img src="https://media.giphy.com/media/70kgukXMQ5opJQMete/giphy.gif" />
 </center>

-The analysis part is really cool and I think that it could fit a lot of need, but the other part that is really impressive the ML part to build model.
+The analysis part is really cool and I think that it could fit a lot of needs, but the other part that is really impressive is the ML part to build model based on the data processed.

 # Model serving in DSS

-So there is multiple ways to build a model , but first let’s define a purpose for this part and I will say:
+So there is multiple ways to build a model, but first let’s define a purpose for this part:

 **“Build an energy rating estimator based on the location, the total floor area and the type of heating of the household”**

-There is three “levels” that DSS gives you to build a model but let’s be honest it’s the same interface just that your journey on the model part start higher in the hierarchy of the page.
+There is three “levels” that DSS gives you to build a model but let’s be honest it’s the same interface just that your journey on the model configuration part start higher in the hierarchy of the menu.

 <center>
 <img src="{{ site.baseurl }}/img/posts/dss_uk/choose_model3.png" />